oslabs-beta/protographql/README.md

 *** The latest release of ProtoGraphQL includes a new view that can jumpstart your query testing with the Jest framework and the ability to import tables from an existing database. ***

 ProtoGraphQL is a **prototyping tool** that empowers developers to build and visualize GraphQL schemas and queries without writing any code.
-Once users import or input relational database tables, ProtoGraphQL can generate an export package that allows developers to spin up a customized and functional GraphQL Apollo Server as an independent app.
+Once users import or input their relational database tables, ProtoGraphQL can generate an export package that allows developers to spin up a customized and functional GraphQL Apollo Server as an independent app.
 (As of version 2.0 custom mutations are also supported!)

 ProtoGraphQL is in beta.
 Please post any issues to our GitHub - we are actively looking for opportunities to improve this tool and we welcome your feedback.